-This DIY Dollar Store Halloween Candy is a fun and creepy way to serve treats to all the grabby little hands on Halloween night!
+This DIY Halloween Candy Bowl is a fun and creepy way to serve treats to all the grabby little hands on Halloween night!

 Another Halloween, another state.
 From Connecticut to Georgia and now down in Florida, our Halloweens keep getting hotter, but one thing is constant: the insatiable need for sugar among the wee witches and guppy-sized goblins out patrolling the streets for their fix.